Northern Red Oak Lumber

 Characteristics of Northern Red Oak

 Since Wisconsin’s White Oak supply has diminished, Northern Red Oak is a common substitute for it in premium rough cut lumber.
 The wood has a reddish cast with a straight grain and a coarse, uneven texture.
-Red Oak lumber is a durable hardwood used for furniture, residential and commercial flooring and railway ties throughout Wisconsin.
+Red Oak lumber is a durable hardwood used for furniture, residential and commercial flooring, shipping pallets and railway ties throughout Wisconsin.
 Because of the Red Oak’s responsiveness to machining, its lumber is also a suitable veneer wood, which glues and stains well.